-Jay is the Manager/Supervisor of Veteran Services here at Columbus State Community College.
+Jay is the Manager of Veteran Services here at Columbus State Community College.
 He is an Army Veteran of multiple overseas combat deployments and a current member of The U.S. Army Reserves.
-He earned a BA in History from The State University of New York at Potsdam and is currently finishing his MBA in Security and Intelligence Management from Webster University.
+He earned a BA in History from The State University of New York at Potsdam and is currently finishing his MBA.
 He is also a graduate of The U.S. Army John F. Kennedy Special Warfare Center and School and The U.S. Army Military Police School.
-Jay served four years with the 10th Mountain Division (LI) and later worked at The Ohio State University as an Assistant Professor of Military Science and Leadership for four years prior to joining the CSCC team.
+Jay served four years with the 10th Mountain Division (LI) and later worked at The Ohio State University as an Assistant Professor of Military Science and Leadership for four years prior to joining the Columbus State team.
 Jay is an avid high performance boater and enjoys coaching youth hockey in his free time.
 Jay is also a member of the National Association of 10th Mountain Division (LI), Veterans of Foreign Wars Post 1060 and The European Paratroopers Association.

 "Here's my strategy on the Cold War: We win, they lose."

 — Ronald Reagan

 Terry J. Worst (Veterans Advisor)

 Terry Worst has been the Veterans Services (GI Bill) Advisor for Columbus State CC for the past year.
 His thirty-seven years of professional experiences include that of Deputy Director, Educational Services for the Ohio Department of Veterans Services; Assistant Director, State of Ohio Approving Agency for Veterans Education & Training within the Ohio Department of Education and Training Manager for The Ohio State University (Physical Facilities Department).